-A diamond’s beauty, rarity and value is determined by its cut, color, clarity and carat, known as the 4Cs.
-Nature hands us a stone with adistinct color, clarity and carat.
-It is the remarkable skills of our master craftsmen that define the diamond’s cut.
+A diamond’s beauty, rarity, and value is determined by its color, clarity, carat weight, and cut, known as the 4Cs.
+The first three elements are determined by nature, but it is the remarkable skills of Kwiat’s master craftspeople that define the diamond’s cut.

 Cut is by far the most important character of a diamond.
-Even at the best color and clarity grades, a poorly cut stone will appear dull and lifeless, while a well-cut stone will sparkle bright.
-Three factors contribute to a diamond’s brilliance: brightness, fire and scintillation.
-To achieve these factors, the GIA, the world’s premier diamond grading nonprofit, released formulas with combinations for crafting the most brilliant round diamonds.
+Even at the best color and clarity grades, a poorly cut stone will appear dull and lifeless, while a well-cut stone will sparkle beautifully.
+Three factors contribute to a diamond’s brilliance: brightness, fire, and scintillation.
+To achieve these factors, the Gemological Institute of America, the world’s premier diamond grading nonprofit, released formulas with combinations for crafting the most brilliant round diamonds.

-Trading off on cut and selecting anything less than excellent on the GIA cut scale is a mistake.
-To understand the 4Cs and its relation to cut is to understand why you should never settle for less than perfection.
+Selecting a diamond with a cut grade of anything less than Excellent on the GIA scale is a mistake.
+To understand the 4Cs and their relation to cut is to understand why you should never settle for less than perfection.

-At Kwiat, we understand that the cut is the most important “C”.
-It is why our standards for cutting a diamond are the strictest in the world.
-All Kwiat round diamonds receive GIA grades of Excellent but not all Excellent diamonds are good enough to become a Kwiat diamond.
+At Kwiat, we understand that cut is the most important “C.” It is why our standards for cutting a diamond are the strictest in the world.
+All Kwiat round diamonds receive GIA grades of Excellent but not Excellent diamond is good enough to become a Kwiat diamond.
 Our diamonds fall within a smaller subset of GIA Excellent diamonds to capture the beauty and brilliance of how a diamond should appear.
 We call this the Kwiat Tiara® Cut.

-Color is the presence of yellow visible within a diamond.
-As a diamond forms underground, nature allows nitrogen molecules into the carbon structure, giving it a yellowish tint.
+Color refers to the presence of yellow visible within a diamond.
+As a diamond forms underground, nitrogen molecules enter the carbon structure, giving it a yellowish tint.
 The more nitrogen within a diamond, the more yellow it will appear.

-Color is measured on a GIA color scale, beginning at D with colorless and going through Z, which is very noticeable color.
+Color is measured on the GIA color scale beginning at D with Colorless and going through Z, which indicates Light Yellow, a very noticeable color.
 The difference between one grade and the next on the scale is visually minimal.
-Select a diamond that is in the colorless or the near colorless range for the best value, keeping in mind that diamond shape and the setting can affect the way the color is seen.
+Select a diamond that is in the Colorless or the Near Colorless range for the best value, keeping in mind that diamond shape and the setting can affect the way the color is seen.

-Clarity is the number of inclusions, if any, within a diamond.
+Clarity refers to the number of inclusions, if any, within a diamond.
 Almost all diamonds contain some sort of natural inclusion.
-They occur when there is a disturbance in the process of a formation of a diamond over millions of years.
+They occur when there is a disturbance in the process of a diamond’s formation over millions of years.

-A GIA clarity scale rates diamonds from flawless to included (heavy inclusions).
+The GIA clarity scale rates diamonds from Flawless to Included (heavy inclusions).
 Flawless diamonds are crystal clear inside and out, without any inclusions, and are super rare.
-At the other end of the range is included-3, with extremely evident inclusions.
-Inclusions are fine, so long as they are not visible to the naked eye.
+At the other end of the range is Included-3, with imperfections that are visible to the naked eye.

-Some shapes such as asscher and emerald cuts show inclusions rather easily and should have a higher clarity grade.
-Brilliants such as the round and marquise can have lower grades since they show inclusions less readily.
+Some shapes such as Asscher and emerald cuts, show inclusions rather easily and should have a higher clarity grade.
+Brilliant cuts such as the round and marquise can have lower grades since they show fewer inclusions.

 Kwiat Tiara® Cut Diamonds